Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Introduction

-Despite the significant progress of surveying wireless AI applications, some limitations have remained to be considered in current works. \begin{itemize} \item Most existing works mainly focused on each of the specific AI techniques (ML/DL or DRL) for wireless networks. \item Most existing surveys on ML/DL only focused on some certain network scenarios in wireless communication from either data transmitters \cite{16}, \cite{17} or data receivers \cite{18}, \cite{19} perspectives. \item There is no any existing survey working on the use of AI for wireless communication networks from the data-driven perspective, i.e. data sensing AI, data access AI, data device AI, and data-provenance AI. \end{itemize}
+Despite the significant body of work of surveying wireless AI applications, some key issues remain to be considered: \begin{itemize} \item Most current AI surveys focus on the use of AI in edge computing \cite{16, 17} or heterogeneous networks \cite{18}, while the potential of AI in data-driven wireless networks has not been explored. \item Most existing works mainly focus on specific AI techniques (ML/DL or DRL) for wireless networks \cite{19,20,25,26}.
+Furthermore, the literature surveys on ML/DL only focus on some certain network scenarios in wireless communication from either data transmitters' \cite{19,20} or data receivers' \cite{26,27,28} perspectives. \item Some recent data-driven AI surveys \cite{ref1, ref2, ref3, ref4} only provide a brief introduction to the use of AI in some certain wireless domains such as edge cloud computing \cite{ref1}, radio access networks \cite{ref2}, explainable AI \cite{ref3}, and security \cite{ref4}, while a comprehensive survey on the application of AI in wireless networks from the data life cycle perspective is still missing. \item Moreover, the roles of wireless AI functions from the data-driven viewpoint, i.e., data sensing AI, data access AI, data device AI, and data-provenance AI, have not been explored well in the literature. \end{itemize}